wenvit/ls_py101_lesson2_rps/pedac.md

 ### DATA STRUCTURE

-strings, dictionary for choices
+strings, dictionary for choices, list to track winners

 ### ALGORITHM
 1. Initialize constant VALID_CHOICES to a dictionary mapping shortened inputs to rock, paper, scissors, spock, lizard.
 Dictionary keys are 'r', 'p', 'sc', 'sp', 'l' with corresponding values 'rock', 'paper', 'scissors', 'spock', 'lizard'
-3. define prompt function
+2. Define `prompt` function that prints f-string concatenating message w/prompt
-2. define function that chooses winner - use a series of if/elif statements to compare choices using VALID_CHOICES keys & determine winner, else tie if choices are same
+3. Define `who_wins_game` function that chooses winner, two parameters with player choice & computer choice, use a series of if/elif statements to compare choices using VALID_CHOICES keys & determine winner, else tie if choices are same.
+Instead of printing winner, return winner.
+4. Define `match_wins` function to count computer & player wins, with single parameter of list of winners.
+Use `count` method to count number of computer and player wins.
+Returns tuple of who has most wins (player or computer) and their number of wins.
+5. Enclose following code in while loop: `while match_winner <= 3`
-3. ask user to input choice
+5. Ask user to input choice
-4. while choice not in VALID_CHOICES
-ask user for valid input
+6. While choice not in VALID_CHOICES, ask user for valid input
-5. use random.choice function for the computer's choice among VALID_CHOICES
+7. Use random.choice function for the computer's choice among VALID_CHOICES
-6. ask user to play again, if no break
+8. Invoke `who_wins_game` with arguments of player choice & computer choice.
+Variable `game_winner` references  return value.
+9. Invoke `match_wins` passing `game_winner` as argument.
+Variable `match_winner` references tuple with who has max wins (player/computer) and number of wins.
+10. Print game winner & match winners.
+11. When `match_winner` equals 3, break out of loop and congratulate winner of match